-Soil Quality Project, on farm in Carnation, WA.
+Soil Quality Project, Carnation, WA.

 In 2006 we initiated a project at Full Circle Farm in Carnation, WA to describe how soil texture affects the soil food web.
 To create a detailed soil texture map and see how this inherent soil parameter affected other parameters we took 81 samples across a 62-acre area of FCF.
 From each site we analyzed soil texture, bulk density, nitrogen, organic matter, and the soil food web.